-Some believe that this balance is being upset by a growing profusion of OCGs that overreach, unduly restrict the public's access to legal representation, compromise confidentiality, and restrict the professional independence of lawyers.
+Some believe that this balance is being upset by a growing profusion of OCGs that overreach, unduly restrict the public's access to legal representation, compromise confidentiality, and impair the professional independence of lawyers.
 In some cases, these types of OCGs reflect nothing more than clients using the same processes to procure legal services that they use for such other procurements as office furniture and catering services.
 In other instances, such OCGs may reflect a shift in the economic balance between corporate clients and private practitioners.

 Why do institutional clients prescribe OCGs?
-The responses to the Rule of Professional Conduct Review Committee's ("Committee") May 2019 request for comments did not include any explanation from the client perspective of the need for such provisions.
-Some outside counsel providing comments offered their views on why clients are requesting such provisions, including the following:
+The responses to the Rules of Professional Conduct Review Committee's ("Committee") May 2019 and November 2020 requests for comments did not include any explanation from the client perspective of the need for such provisions.
+Some outside counsel who provided comments offered their views on why clients are requesting such provisions, including the following:

 - A leading participant in a particular economic sector may want to make it more difficult for newer, smaller companies to gain a competitive foothold there.
-Conflicting out lawyers who are knowledgeable about the sector can be part of this strategy. - In-house counsel do not like having to explain to their company's non-lawyer executives how it is that a law firm that represents the company in one matter can sue the company's affiliate in another matter, so long as the second matter is unrelated to the first. - Business enterprises want to minimize their risks, wherever and however they can.
+Conflicting out lawyers who are knowledgeable about the sector can be part of this strategy. - Some corporate executives, if non-lawyers, do not always understand that a law firm that represents the company in one matter can sue the company's affiliate in another matter if the second matter is unrelated to the first. - Business enterprises want to minimize their risks, wherever and however they can.
 They may see their outside lawyers as appropriate sharers of those risks.